mozilla/fxa/features/proposed/FxA-99-improved-login-notification/README.md

 We believe that
-including more detailed and user-friendly information in our logn notification emails, will improve user understanding of the email and help then know whether to act on it.
+including more detailed and user-friendly information in our login notification emails, will improve user understanding of the email and help then know whether to act on it.